 The dye may harm the foetus if injected during pregnancy.
 However, it does not harm the eggs or the embryo in any way.
-The dye is also cleared out of the uterus quickly so that no harm occurs to the foetus that may be present in the uterus at the time of the HSG test.
+The procedure is timed well to ensure that no harm comes baby’s ways.

 Why Does an HSG Test Increase the Chances of Pregnancy?

 The process of injecting a dye into the uterus of a woman is meant to help in getting clearer X-rays or images of the woman’s uterus and fallopian tubes, but it can even contribute to fertilization.
 When the dye moves to the fallopian tubes, it removes any blockages which may have occurred in the path and clears the way for the sperm to reach the fallopian tubes.
 This is called tubal flushing and it can help increase the chances of conception.
 Although tubal flushing is attempted in laparoscopy and is difficult to perform during the regular HSG test, sometimes, it does flush out any blockages leading to pregnancy.

 How Long Does It Take to Get Pregnant After an HSG Test?

 The chances of conception increase by around 25% in couples for up to three months after the test is conducted.
 Therefore, couples will have to try to get pregnant for 3 months after the test.
 Although this test helps most women get pregnant, it is not a treatment for infertility.
 One should check with a doctor if they are unable to get pregnant even after trying for days and months.